Chapter:

 Part IX.
 General Provisions

-C. Signed Orders.
-Any order containing the judge’s electronic signature has the same force and effect as if the judge affixed the judge’s signature to a paper copy of the order and it was entered on the docket.
+- Form.
+The court may enter orders by text-only docket entry, entered by court employees authorized by the judge.
+Any order containing the judge's electronic signature has the same force and effect as if the judge affixed the judge's signature to a paper copy of the order and it was entered on the docket.